mautic/mautic-community-handbook/docs/pages/07.community-wide-resources/02.meetings/12.how-to-prepare-and-run-a-mautic-team-meeting/docs.rst

 2. Review Trello board 2.1 Ensure all teams have an onboarding person/workflow …

-Make Agenda items stick out in Slack
+Make agenda items stick out in Slack
 ------------------------------------

 Instead of regular numbers (like 1.4), prefix every item with Slack